Canada Post admits cannabis privacy breach involving 4,500 Ontario customers

 In a statement on Wednesday, the Ontario Cannabis Store said it referred the matter to the province’s privacy commissioner.
 The statement also said the store had “encouraged” Canada Post to take immediate action to notify its customers.

-“To date, Canada Post has not taken action in this regard,” the store said in its statement.
+“To date, Canada Post has not taken action in this regard,” the store said.
 “Although Canada Post is making its own determination as to whether notification of customers is required in this instance, the OCS has notified all relevant customers.”

-In response, a spokesman for Canada Post said it had explained to the cannabis store that it did not have contact information for the pot buyers.
+In response, a spokesman for Canada Post said it had explained to the cannabis outlet that it did not have contact information for the pot buyers.

 According to the online store, the compromised information included postal codes and the names or initials of the person who accepted delivery of the marijuana.

-No other order details were included, such as the name of the person who made the order — unless it was the same as the individual who signed for delivery — or the actual delivery address or payment information, the statement said.
+Other data such as the name of the person who made the order — unless the same person signed for delivery — the actual delivery address or payment information were not affected, the statement said.

-OCS said customers who did not receive an email notification were not part of the breach.
+Given the vulnerability occurred through Canada Post, Beamish said any further privacy action rested with the federal commissioner, who said through a spokeswoman that his office had been in contact with its provincial counterpart.

-“I’m certainly pleased that OCS took the step of notifying people of the breach and making it public,” Beamish said in an interview.
-“That level of transparency is good.”
+“We are also engaging with Canada Post to better understand what occurred and what is being done to mitigate the situation,” spokeswoman Tobi Cohen said.

-Given that the vulnerability occurred through Canada Post, Beamish said any further privacy action rested with the federal commissioner, who did not immediately comment.
+In answer to an Opposition question Wednesday, Prime Minister Justin Trudeau told the House of Commons the breach was flagged and fixed and would not be repeated.

-While marijuana ordered through the Ontario Cannabis Store is legal, privacy concerns are especially acute given the hard line taken by American authorities, who have made it clear that Canadians who admit to using pot could be refused entry to the U.S. or deemed inadmissible for life.
+While marijuana ordered through the Ontario Cannabis Store is legal, privacy concerns are especially acute given the hard line taken by American authorities, who have made it clear Canadians who admit to even historical pot use could be refused entry or deemed inadmissible for life.

 “I wouldn’t say I am worried (about this breach) but I am concerned any time my personal information is hacked,” said one customer, who received the email from the cannabis store.
 “I would prefer you not use my name only because I might like to continue to be admissible to U.S.A.”

-According to the store, the breach occurred when an individual used the Canada Post tracking tool to access delivery data, and also potentially affected customers of other Canada Post clients.
+According to the store, someone used Canada Post’s tracking tool to access delivery data, and the vulnerability also potentially affected customers of other postal clients.

 Canada Post said it was confident the individual who accessed the information only shared it with Canada Post and deleted it without distributing further.